parrotbait/arcore-hacks/readme.md

 ## Hacks in detail

-* Added TangoWrapperCustom.java.
-This allows me to image callbacks.
+* Added `TangoWrapperCustom.java`.
+This allows me to receive image callbacks from Tango.
 Being at the same package level allows me to get to ITango which is what the mTango implements in the Session class.
 * SessionHack.java.
-This is designed to be at the same level and provide public access to the TangoCameraIntrinsics class
+This is designed to be at the same package level as Session and provide public access to the TangoCameraIntrinsics class
 * Use reflection to update mTango to TangoWrapperCustom

 ```